 - (a) Prior to the completion of ten (10) semesters of service (as an adjunct), faculty members in this category shall make a decision as to whether or not they wish a full-time position. - (1) If they do not wish a full-time position after the tenth semester, they will not be reappointed to the adjunct faculty but may be appointed to the visiting faculty. - (2) Subject to the provisions of Article XVI, if they wish a full-time position they may be granted a Certificate of Continuous Employment.
-In the event that a full-time position within the field of competence of such a faculty member holding a CCE becomes available and the CCE applies for the position, the CCE will be among the finalists for the position. - (b) Each semester adjunct faculty covered by this section will be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
+In the event that a fulltime position within the field of competence of such a faculty member holding a CCE becomes available and the CCE applies for the position, the CCE will be among the finalists for the position.

+- (b) Each semester adjunct faculty covered by this section may be evaluated as to whether or not they meet the departmental standards of professional competence as teachers.
 If two (2) successive academic year evaluations are negative, they will not be reappointed.
-Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments. - 23.3 Promotional opportunities shall be available for part-time faculty members in Adjunct ranks: i.e., Adjunct Instructor, Adjunct Assistant Professor, Adjunct Associate Professor, Adjunct Professor.
+Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments. - 23.2 Promotional opportunities shall be available for part-time faculty members in Adjunct ranks: i.e., Adjunct Instructor, Adjunct Assistant Professor, Adjunct Associate Professor, Adjunct Professor.

-23.4 Workload2 and Assignment for Adjunct Titles
+23.3 Workload2 and Assignment for Adjunct Titles

 - (a) The maximum workload for adjunct faculty members shall not exceed three-quarters (3/4) of the full-time workload, except as provided below.
-Every effort shall be made to provide adjunct faculty who have a Certificate of Continuous Employment with a workload of three-quarters (3/4) of a full-time workload. - (b) Seniority within areas of competence shall govern the assignment of courses. - (c) The maximum workload for adjunct faculty shall be three-quarters (3/4) of the full-time workload within a School.
+Every effort shall be made to provide adjunct faculty who have a Certificate of Continuous Employment with a workload of three-quarters (3/4) of a full-time workload. - (b) Academic competence shall govern the assignment of courses.
+In the event that individuals of equal competence apply for a course, seniority shall prevail. - (c) The maximum workload for adjunct faculty shall be three-quarters (3/4) of the full-time workload within a School.
 However, it will not constitute a violation of this section or the Collective Bargaining Agreement unless an adjunct's workload in a semester -- after it has been converted to undergraduate lecture contact hours1 -- exceeds the three quarters (3/4) limit by more than one (1) contact hour.

-23.5 Visiting Category
+23.4 Visiting Category